 you may give them paracetamol to help with pain and discomfort (DO NOT use ibuprofen)

 put socks or mittens on their hands at night to stop scratching

 use cooling creams or gels from your pharmacy, e.g. Calamine

 speak to your pharmacist about using antihistamine medicine to help the itching

-dress in loose clothes
+dress them in loose clothes

 Check with your airline if you're going on holiday – many airlines won't allow you to fly with chickenpox.

 Speak to your GP if the blisters seem to be getting infected, your child is dehydrated, or you are concerned about your child and they are getting worse.